qzq92/LLM_Provider_Cloud_API_StatusDashboard/README.md

 - **Issue Details**: Additional information for disrupted services
 - **Issue Links**: Direct links to incident reports (when available)

+## Operational Status Logic

+The dashboard determines service status using specific logic for each service:

+### LLM API Services

+**OpenAI API**
+- Fetches latest entry from OpenAI's RSS feed
+- Checks if description contains "all impacted services have now fully recovered"
+- Status: Operational if found, Disrupted if not found

+**DeepSeek API**
+- Fetches latest entry from DeepSeek's Atom feed
+- Checks if content contains "resolved"
+- Status: Operational if found, Disrupted if not found

+**Google Gemini API**
+- Uses Chrome driver to fetch Gemini status page (dynamic content)
+- Waits for app-root element to load, then searches for expandable elements
+- Clicks on expandable elements to reveal hidden content
+- Searches for `<div class="status-large operational">` elements
+- Checks if any span contains "all systems operational"
+- Status: Operational if found, Disrupted if not found

+**Anthropic API**
+- Fetches latest entry from Anthropic's RSS feed
+- Checks if description contains "resolved"
+- Status: Operational if found, Disrupted if not found

+**Perplexity API**
+- Fetches latest entry from Perplexity's RSS feed
+- Checks if description contains "resolved" AND does not contain "api outage"
+- Status: Operational if both conditions met, Disrupted otherwise

+**LangSmith API**
+- Fetches latest entry from LangSmith's RSS feed
+- Checks if description contains "resolved"
+- Status: Operational if found, Disrupted if not found

+**LlamaIndex API**
+- Fetches LlamaIndex status page HTML content
+- Searches for `<p class="color-secondary">` elements
+- Checks if any element contains "no incidents reported today"
+- Status: Operational if found, Disrupted if not found

+**Dify API**
+- Uses Chrome driver to fetch Dify status page (dynamic content)
+- Waits for app-root element to load, then searches for expandable elements
+- Clicks on expandable elements to reveal hidden content
+- Searches for `<div class="page-status status-none">` elements
+- Checks if any h2 contains "all systems operational"
+- Status: Operational if found, Disrupted if not found

+### Cloud Services

+**AWS (Amazon Web Services)**
+- Fetches entries from AWS RSS feed
+- If feed entries exist: Status = "Disrupted" (ongoing issues)
+- If no feed entries: Status = "Operational" (no incidents)

+**Google Cloud Platform (GCP)**
+- Fetches latest entry from GCP's Atom feed
+- Checks if title contains "resolved:"
+- Status: Operational if found, Disrupted if not found

+**Microsoft Azure**
+- Fetches entries from Azure's RSS feed
+- If feed entries exist: Status = "Disrupted" (ongoing issues)
+- If no feed entries: Status = "Operational" (no incidents)

+**Alibaba Cloud**
+- Uses Chrome driver to fetch Alibaba Cloud status page (dynamic content)
+- Waits for main container to load, then searches for expandable elements
+- Clicks on expandable elements (buttons, toggles) to reveal hidden content
+- Searches for `<div class="cms-title-noEvent-child">` elements after expansion
+- Status: Operational if found (no incidents), Disrupted if not found

+### Error Handling
+- If any service's data source is inaccessible or parsing fails: Status = "Unknown"
+- Individual service failures don't affect other services
+- All status checks run concurrently for optimal performance

 ## Technical Architecture

 ### Async Status Loading